 The quality standards document many of the primary supplier services or functions and are, therefore, a good reference tool for distinguishing the role of the primary supplier versus the role of a subcontractor as described in the DMEPOS supplier standards.
 The primary supplier is accountable for ensuring that all of the services associated with furnishing the item, including subcontracted services, are performed in compliance with the physician's order and Medicare rules and guidelines.
 All suppliers, including those that perform subcontracted services, must be accredited, unless they qualify for one of the professional exemptions provided in section 1834(a)(20)(F)(ii) of the Act or they are pharmacies that are exempt from accreditation because they satisfy the criteria described in 1834 (a)(20)(G) of the Act.
-(Please note that while the pharmacy accreditation exemption applies to pharmacies that are subcontractors, it does not apply to pharmacies that want to bid.)
+(Please note that while the pharmacy accreditation exemption applies to pharmacies that are subcontractors, it does not apply to pharmacies that want to bid.
+All contract supplier locations must be appropriately accredited.)
+Primary suppliers and their subcontractors must also possess the applicable state licenses to furnish the items in the CBA.